 An individually mouldable surgical targeting system

-Minimally-invasive cochlear implantation surgery requires appropiate surgical tools to drill a single bore hole from outside the skull directly down to the basal turn of the cochea.
-In this project a new concept for providing a customized surgical tool, also known as “micro-stereotactic frame” had been developed.
+Minimally invasive cochlear implant surgery (minCIS) requires appropiate surgical tools to drill a single bore hole from outside the skull directly down to the basal turn of the cochea.
+Recently, we introduced a new concept for providing a customized surgical targeting system, also known as “micro-stereotactic frame” (MSF) or surgical template.
 Main idea is to utilize bone cement to fix the individual pose of the template according to a previosly planned trajectory using individual images (e.g. CT or CBCT).
-This new surgical targeting system includes an aligment device, referred to as “Jig Maker”, based on a passive hexapod with manually adjustable legs for temporary fixation of the single components (disposables) until the bone cement is cured.
-In a preliminary study, 18 samples of the surgical template were fabricated and evaluated regarding their positioning accuracy.
-The mean positioning error at the target point (located in a depth of approx. 70 mm) was 0.30 mm with a standard deviation of 0.25mm.

-The developed system allows the patient specific individualization of a drill guide under sterile conditions.
+The proposed system should enable the patient specific fabrication of the instrument guide under sterile conditions.
 It does not require expensive equipment or technical personal.
 The whole process can be performed by OR staff in few minutes.
 These are advantages compared to previously developed systems and might facilitate its integration into clinical routine.

-If your are interested in this technology, want to join a collaboration for further development, or just have additional questions please do not hesitate to contact:
+If you are interested in this technology, want to join a collaboration for further development, or just have additional questions please do not hesitate to contact:

-This work was supported by the start-up grant for young researches ‘HiLF‘ of Hannover Medical School.
+Preliminary work was supported by the start-up grant for young researches ‘HiLF‘ of Hannover Medical School (2016-2018).

 - European patent granted in 2017 and validated in DE, FR, GB, CH, NL: Rau Th.
 S., Majdani O., Lenarz T., Kahrs L. A.: Surgical guidance device and method for its preparation.
 EP 3 058 890 B1. [ Patent].